 John also pitched and wrote stories that suited his historical inclinations, like a feature on the Pioneer Cemetery located near Dos Rios.

 He remembers being bewildered when asked to cover the town’s longstanding summer rodeo, Cattlemen’s Days, which began in 1900.

 “Being from Denver, [and] being a city kid, I had no clue about anything [rodeo-related],” he says.
 “Like ‘what the hell is this stuff?'”

 The outside world comes to Gunnison

-But news and broader culture occasionally did occasionally come to Gunnison.
-Gus Grissom was a former U.S. Air Force pilot and an astronaut in the Project Gemini and Apollo programs, and he became the second American to fly into space.
+But news and broader culture occasionally did occasionally make their way into Gunnison.
+Gus Grissom was a former U.S. Air Force pilot and an astronaut in the Project Gemini and Apollo programs, and he became the second American to fly into space in 1961.
 Grissom made a trip to Gunnison during Cunningham’s tenure at the Globe.

-After departing Gunnison, Cunningham taught history and economics in his native Colorado Springs for 30 years before his retirement.
+After departing Gunnison, Cunningham taught history and economics in his hometown Colorado Springs for three decades before his retirement.